 Flat Roofs

-Advantages of Flat Roofs
+Pros of Flat Roofs

 One of the main advantages of a flat roof is that it provides additional space that can be used for various purposes.
 For instance, you can install solar panels, air conditioning units, or create a rooftop garden.
 Flat roofs are also easier to maintain, and you can easily access them for inspections, repairs, or cleaning.

-Disadvantages of Flat Roofs
+Cons of Flat Roofs

 The primary disadvantage of a flat roof is that it has a shorter lifespan compared to a pitched roof.
 Flat roofs are more prone to leaks and water damage, which can reduce their lifespan.
 In addition, flat roofs can accumulate debris, leaves, and other materials, which can lead to clogging and water pooling.
+Regular inspections and maintenance are necessary to ensure the longevity of your flat roof.

 Pitched Roofs